 Study of representative works of 20th and 21st century Italian literature.
 Students read, analyze and discuss selections from prose, poetry and theatre.
 Given in Italian.
 Prerequisite: ITL202 or fulfillment of equivalent high school placement requirements.
-(See guidelines chart under "Foreign Languages".)
+(See guidelines chart under "Foreign Language.")

 ITL295 A-E-G / 3-4 cr. hrs.
-SPECIAL TOPICS IN ITALIAN

-Special and current topics in Italian may be available.
-See the online schedule for a complete listing.
-No prerequisite.
+SPECIAL TOPICS IN ITALIAN Special and current topics in Italian may be available.
+See the online catalog for a complete listing.